-School-age GED® test-takers who have an IEP are eligible for Free Appropriate Public Education (FAPE) regardless of successfully obtaining a GED® and the resulting Utah High School Completion Diploma.
+School-age GED® Test-takers who have an Individualized Education Program (IEP) are eligible for Free Appropriate Public Education (FAPE) regardless of successfully obtaining a GED® and the resulting Utah High School Completion Diploma.

 School-age GED® Test-takers whose class has not graduated who do not pass all four of the GED® Test modules may return to a K-12 program of instruction and will be required to complete all necessary graduation requirements for a traditional K-12 diploma.

 Out-of-State test-takers age 16-18 years of age may use the Utah K-12 Education Withdrawal and GED® Testing Application Form and a current government issued photo ID or bring the following two letters to a Utah Adult Education program for registration release: